discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 ![](Figs/plot_3-1.png)

-**Note:** Most developed countries have life\_expectancy above 70 whereas there is long range of life expectancy in developing nations.
+**Note:** Most developed countries have life\_expectancy above 70 whereas there is a long range of life expectancy in developing nations.

 Reference lines I
 -----------------

 A good plot must be easy to understand.
-There are many tools in `ggplot2` to achieve this goal and we will explore some of them now.
+There are several tools in `ggplot2` to achieve this goal and we will explore some of them now.
 Starting from the previous plot, let's set the same limits for both axes as well as place a diagonal line for reference.
 After doing this, the difference between men and women across countries will be easier to interpret.

 After completing this task, we will see how most of the points are arranged above the diagonal and how there is a significant dispersion among them.
 What does this all mean?